|Position:||Academic Team Leader|

 - Research Ethics Panel

 - PgCert Research Methods, Robert Gordon University, 2004

-- Member of the Royal Pharmaceutical Society (RPS), 2002
+- Registered pharmacist with the Member of the Royal Pharmaceutical Society (RPS), 2002

 - Canadian Pharmaceutical Association (CPhA), 2012